 Upsides of being a tutor include the job’s benefit to society, high potential for job satisfaction, low-stress levels and a solid hourly rate of $21.55.
 Jobs include substitute teaching and working as an adjunct professor at local community colleges or universities, which are hiring an increasing number of part-time profs.

 Flex factor: If you operate your own tutoring business, you can set your hours and schedule sessions just about anywhere that’s convenient for you and your clients, including coffee shops and local libraries.
 You could apply for a job with a tutoring center such as Sylvan, Kumon or Mathnasium.
 Tutoring providers, such as Varsity Tutors, allow retirees to earn extra money tutoring students either in their homes or online.

 Usher, Lobby Attendant or Ticket Taker

 These event workers take tickets and help people find their seats or locate facilities within a venue.
-According to the BLS, 117,700 people held jobs in this occupational group in 2016, and employment was expected to grow by 7 percent through 2026.
+According to the BLS, 98,350 people held jobs in this occupational group in 2022.

 Flex factor: Much of this work is seasonal, including ushering jobs with professional sports teams.
 Retirees can often pick positions with perks that fit their interests.